gcanales75/sqs-sns-demo-fasttrack-saa/README.md

 1. Run a script called `insertToSqs.py` that will insert messages in your SQS queue

     After a minute, this will trigger the CW Alarm -> SNS Topic -> Lambda function -> ECS task workflow, which will eventually put items in your DynamoDB table.
-You can demo the alarm being triggered, then the ECS tasks being launched and fiinally the DynamoDB table being updated (you can use "Get live item count" DynamoDB feature)
+You can demo the alarm being triggered, then the ECS tasks being launched and finally the DynamoDB table being updated (you can use "Get live item count" DynamoDB feature).
+Once the SQS queue is empty, the containers will stop running.